knpuniversity/oauth/knpu/javascript-implicit-google-plus.rst

 Finally, click "Credentials" on the left and click the "Create New Client ID" button.
 Keep "Web Application" selected and fill in your domain name.
-Since we won't be using the authorization code grant type and redirecting the user, we only really need to worry about the JavaScript origins.
+Since we won't be using the Authorization Code grant type and redirecting the user, we only really need to worry about the JavaScript origins.
 Google makes us fill these in for security purposes - a topic we'll cover later.